jonmikeli/azureiotdevicesimulator5-dps/README.md

 ## Upcoming features
 - adding IoT Plug and Play capabilities may be interesting.
-- tools to create PKI.
+- tools to create PKIs.

 ## More information
  - [*How to (Quickstart)*](docs/HowTo.md)